RaulXH/InstallerT-BeEF/README.md

 * *_Start beef anywhere in termux_*
 * *_This script adapts GeoIpDb to Termux_*
 * *_Easy to install_*
+# Warning
+I am not responsible for the misuse of this tool.
+Focus on ethics and not piracy
 # View
 ![Screenshot_20210518_162356_com termux](https://user-images.githubusercontent.com/77165035/118725745-f9c15680-b7f5-11eb-87fa-86e4ee84f993.jpg)
 #